Tamilvendhan23/Leetcode/README.md

 - Add solutions in new languages,
 - Improve explanations or add tests,
-- Fix formatting or typos,
+- Fix formatting or typos

 please open a pull request.
 If you plan to contribute many files, open an issue first to discuss structure and naming.